-I am thankful for the privilege of living this crazy life.
-This blog represents my truth quest and an attempt to make some sense of my experience of living in this world.
-It is also my endeavor to frame some of the information I have collected along the way that seems could be of some benefit to some people.
-I’ve seen unnecessary suffering and I’ve known unnecessary suffering.
-Yet, I know little, and the more I experience life the more I know how little I know.
-None of the information I bring here is original.
-I have gathered information gleaned from the hard work of countless specialists.
+This blog represents my truth quest and an attempt to make some sense of this world.
+It is also my endeavor to frame and pass forward some of the information I have collected along the way.
+The information I have gathered here is gleaned from the hard work of countless others.

-The only original “truth” in this blog is the truth of my personal experience, of my perspective.
-My truth is viewed through the framework of a caucasian woman with Dutch and English ancestry raised with non-religious Judeo-Christian values in a split family dynamic, in a minimalist glass house, in an East Coast state in the United States.
+The truth of my personal experience is viewed through the framework of a caucasian woman with Dutch and English ancestry, raised in New England, USA.
 However, I believe my personal truth reflects some more expansive truths about right and wrong, good and bad held by people around the world..

+I have a B.A. from Columbia University, Barnard College, major in architecture.
+Later, I returned to school at the University of Connecticut to study clinical psychology, child psychology, neuropsychology, and primary prevention.
+I have worked as a primary mental health counselor with children in the Connecticut public school system and as a research assistant at the Yale Health, Emotion & Behavior Laboratory.
 I have a keen eye for spotting juicy research findings and when that fails I like things that are sparkly.
-I have a B.A. from Columbia University, Barnard College with a major in architecture.
-Later, I returned to school at the University of Connecticut to study clinical, child, and neuro-psychology, and primary prevention.
-I have worked as a primary mental health counselor with children in the Connecticut public school system and as a research assistant at the Yale Health, Emotion & Behavior Laboratory.
-Close friends describe me as earnest and without guile.
-I am honest (sometimes to a fault), intensely curious, and driven to find answers.
-I am also deeply thankful for my friends, my family, freedom of speech, Maine blueberries, and those who inspire, create and invest in positive change.

 I grew up in a home surrounded by nature.